 - the largest HMO plan offered in the state’s commercial market

-HHS will propose that the default for states choosing not to set a benchmark will be the small group plan with the largest enrollment in the state.
-For 2016 and beyond, HHS would reassess the proposed benchmark process.
+The default for states that chose not to set a benchmark is the small group plan with the largest enrollment in the state.
+For 2016 and beyond, HHS will reassess the proposed benchmark process.